luyadev/luya/docs/guide/app-block-types.md

 1. A module which is registered and loaded (the module will provide the registration of the asset files). [[app-admin-module.md]]
 2. An asset file which holds the angular directive code. [[app-admin-module-assets.md]]]
-3. The angular directive itself which is compatible with luya injector API.
+3. The angular directive itself which is compatible with LUYA injector API.

 An example code for a directive which is compatible with the injector API directive: